FinalMask

 4

-id: when multiple clients share the same IP, it is recommended that the server keep this value at 0.
+id: if multiple clients share the same IP, it is recommended that the server keep this as 0.

 quicParams